 Acute flaccid paralysis (AFP) is a lower motor neuron lesion.
 It is defined as a sudden onset of paralysis or weakness in any part of the body of a child less than 15 years of age.
 The term “flaccid” indicates the absence of spasticity or other signs of disordered central nervous system motor tracts such as hyperreflexia, clonus, or extensor plantar responses.

-AFP is characterized by weakness or paralysis of one limb or one arm.
-Flaccid paralysis causes reduced muscle tone without obvious case such as trauma.
-AFP is a marker for poliomyelitis and forms the basis for World Health Organization (WHO) polio surveillance.
+AFP mimics poliomyelitis but is rarely due to an infection with polio virus.
+However, AFP is a marker for poliomyelitis and forms the basis for World Health Organization (WHO) polio surveillance.
 An AFP case when clinically diagnosed will provide an answer to what caused the paralysis, in which case the child will be tested for possible polio virus infection.

 Symptoms of Acute Flaccid Paralysis includes

-• Paralysis (which has a sudden onset)
+• Paralysis (which has a sudden onset).

-• Paresis (weakness)
+• Paresis (weakness).

-• Flaccidity of the affected limb or hand (floppiness)
+• Flaccidity of the affected limb or hand (floppiness).

 • Inability to sit up, walk or move the affected leg or arm at all.